 Houseparents Scott & Emilyn Delohery with the CCM boys

-Four of the five girls’ homes are conjoined at a purpose-built complex
+The four girls’ homes are conjoined at a purpose-built complex

 Masinag complex houses four of CCM's children's homes